josefrumsey/pan-law-records/README.md

 # **Plan Law Records or: My Plans for Pan Law Records**

+<<<Note: This document is super incomplete and probably raises more questions than it answers.
+I plan to fill things in and eventually turn it into a wiki that'll be hosted on the label's website>>>

 So here's how I think I'm going to do things with the label (the idea is still in development, so this may change).

 ---